glowbuggie/expo1020/README.md

 ### Writing Table
 - We put most of our [call to action](/Signs%20Around%20Venue/Call%20to%20Action) flyers here in the middle.
 - We have printed out copies of the letters we would like to write to our senators, so people just need to sign and date.
 - This is important for international communities!
-Pick the most impact 1-2 people to write to per event.
+Pick the most impactful 1-2 people to write to per event.

 ### Lennon Wall
 - This is created by volunteers on form boards and card stock paper so we can reuse for other art projects